-CC failing my exams and disappointing my parents" - young person ee being judged for the way I look" - young person

-Mental wellbeing was an underlying theme throughout with young people readily acknowledging the negative impact their biggest concerns were having on their mental health.
+- failing my exams and disappointing my parents" young person - being judged for the way I look" young person readily acknowledging the negative impact their biggest concerns were having on their mental health.
 However, comments relating to mental health in itself were the third most common.